wbushong/bushong2025_glossapx/README.md

 - visualize_model_predictions.R creates the qualitative model predictions in the main text
 - model_fit_figures.R generates the quantitative pairwise comparisons for each model, and makes the fit figures (Figure 6 in main text, Figures S3-6 in SI)
 - model_fit_figures_individuals.R generates the quantitative pairwise comparisons for each individual subject, and makes corresponding fit figures (Figure 7 in main text)
-- If you want to reproduce the analyses of this project, run fit_models.R followed by model_fit_figures.R
+- If you want to reproduce the main analyses of this project, run fit_models.R followed by model_fit_figures.R

 ## Figures
 - figures/ contains all figures in the main text & SI